top of page

 Finding emotional balance and inner steadiness can feel like a lifelong project.
 Many of us have tried traditional talking therapies, different meditation apps and self help tools, yet still feel anxious, overwhelmed or cut off from ourselves.

 When we bring somatic emotional therapy together with meditation, something different becomes possible.
-We are not just trying to think differently or force ourselves to relax.
-We are learning to include the body, the nervous system and our inner life in one gentle, coherent practice.
+We are not just trying to think differently or force ourselves to relax, we are learning to include the body.
+As well as the nervous system and our inner life in one gentle, coherent practice.

-This post explores how this fusion can support our emotional health, why it matters to become more of our own therapist over time, and how we can experience it in real time inside a live 6 week Somatic Journey into Meditation starting Thursday 15 January at 7 pm GMT.
+This fusion can support our emotional health to become more of our own therapist over time.
+You can experience this in real time inside a live 6 week Somatic Journey into Meditation.

 Eye-level view of a serene meditation space with cushions and soft lighting